katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 As you are learning how to use Docker, you may find yourself with multiple containers.
 Or maybe you started a container with your favourite name with some set of flags and now you want use that same name but with new flags.
 In that case, you will want to stop the container and remove it.

 A container stops when you type the ```exit``` command in the container prompt.
 It may happen that you accidentally close the terminal where the container is running.
 In that case, the container will not stop and it will remain running.
 You can list the running containers with ```docker ps```.
-You can either return to the container using its name (here "my_od") with the ```attach``` command on your local machine and then exit normally from the container prompt:
+You can either return to the container using its name (here "my_od") with the ```start``` command on your local machine and then exit normally from the container prompt:

 ~~~
-docker attach my_od
+docker start -i my_od
 exit
 ~~~
 {: .language-bash}